psavidis/resume/README.md

 ## Final Thoughts

-I’m extremely happy with how this project turned out.
-What started as a common hassle — unmaintainable typical resumes — has evolved into something far more impactful:

-A digital _reflection_ of my professional profile!
+I'm thrilled with how this project evolved.
+What began as a common frustration—unwieldy, traditional resumes—has transformed into a dynamic digital showcase of my professional journey.

+The process of creating this digital profile has been both challenging and rewarding.
+Each line of code and design choice was made with the intent to showcase not just what I've done, but who I am as a professional.

+It's a living document that evolves with me, reflecting my journey in a creative way while at the same time expressing my taste in software.

 ## Copyright